dankxylese/103-CICD/README.md

 2. Git Publisher
 3. Push Only if Build Succeeds
 4. Merge Results
-5. change made on dev brance
+5. Change made on dev branch

 ---
-Tigger deployment job if the merge was successfull
+Trigger deployment job if the merge was successful
 - Testing webhook in bootcamp test3